-- 1. Students may participate in interim examinations or practical exercises of the components below only if they have passed the interim examination or examinations for the components mentioned hereinafter or participated in the examinations of these components: - Research Lab Anthropology after participation in Ethnographic Research Methodology; - Ethnographic Research Methodology after participation in Challenges of the 21st Century; - Diversity 2 after participation in Diversity 1; - Globalization 2 after participation in Globalization 1; - Networks 2 after participation in Networks 1; - Bachelor's Project in Anthropology after gaining 90 EC from the first and second year of the programme.
+- 1. Students may participate in interim examinations or practical exercises of the components below only if they have passed the interim examination or examinations for the components mentioned hereinafter or participated in the examinations of these components: - Bachelorthesisproject after achieving at least 90 EC from the programme, excluding electives (applicable starting the academic year 2021-2022); - Diversiteit 2 after participation Diversity 1; - Globalization 2 after participation Globalization 1; - Networks 2 after participation Networks 1.